pingcap/docs/system-variables.md

 - Persists to cluster: No
 - Type: Float
 - Default value: `0`
+- This variable represents the memory statistics error value allowed in the TiDB memory debug mode.
 - This variable is used for the internal testing of TiDB.
 It is **not recommended** to set this variable.
-This variable represents the memory statistics error value allowed in the TiDB memory debug mode.

 ### tidb_memory_debug_mode_min_heap_inuse